Clint Eastwood: Real estate interests

 While serving in the US Army at nearby Fort Ord, Eastwood developed an interest in Carmel area real estate.
-With income from his acting career, on December 24, 1967, he bought five parcels totaling 283 acre of land from Charles Sawyer along Highway 1 near Malpaso Creek, south of the Carmel Highlands.
+Using income from his acting career, on December 24, 1967, he bought five parcels totaling 283 acre of land from Charles Sawyer along Highway 1 near Malpaso Creek, south of the Carmel Highlands.

 In May 1968, Eastwood and actor James Garner bought 340 acre of wooded land in Carmel Valley from the Howard Hattan estate for $640,000.
-The property was across the Carmel Valley Road from the Rancho Cañada Country Club and golf course.
-Eastwood and Garner donated the undeveloped property to the Housing Authority of the County of Monterey in November 1983 with the stipulation that some of the land be used for senior housing.
+The property was located across Carmel Valley Road from the Rancho Cañada Country Club and golf course.
+Eastwood and Garner donated the undeveloped land to the Housing Authority of the County of Monterey in November 1983, with the stipulation that part of it be used for senior housing.

 He named his production company Malpaso Productions.
-Eastwood later bought another parcel in the Highlands, together totaling 650 acre (6 parcels).
-In 1995, Monterey County bought the Malpaso land from him for $3.08 million and placed a permanent conservation easement on the property.
-Using the proceeds from the sale, Eastwood bought the 134 acre Odello Ranch at the mouth of the Carmel River during the same year.
-He paid to lower the levees along the southern side of the Carmel River to protect the Mission Ranch resort he owned, along with the neighboring Mission Fields residential neighborhood on the north side of the river, both of which were flooded in 1994.
+Eastwood later bought another parcel in the Highlands, together totaling 650 acre across six parcels.
+In 1995, Monterey County purchased the Malpaso land from him for $3.08 million and placed a permanent conservation easement on the property.
+Using the proceeds from the sale, Eastwood bought the 134 acre Odello Ranch at the mouth of the Carmel River that same year.
+He paid to lower the levees along the southern side of the Carmel River to protect the Mission Ranch resort he owned, as well as the neighboring Mission Fields residential area on the north side of the river, both of which were flooded in 1994.

-In 1997, Eastwood and his former wife Maggie Johnson, acting as the Eastwood Trust, donated 49 acre of the Odello Ranch property east of Highway 1 to the Big Sur Land Trust along with the associated water rights.
+In 1997, Eastwood and his former wife Maggie Johnson, acting as the Eastwood Trust, donated 49 acre of the Odello Ranch property east of Highway 1 to the Big Sur Land Trust, along with the associated water rights.
 On June 28, 2016, Eastwood donated the remaining Odello East land.

-Eastwood purchased 550 acre, known as the Cañada Woods development, immediately east of the Odello Ranch.
+He also purchased 550 acre, known as the Cañada Woods development, immediately east of the Odello Ranch.

-In 2010, at age 80, Eastwood spent approximately $20 million to build himself a 15949 ft2 compound in Carmel-by-the-Sea.
-His California real estate portfolio also includes a 6136 ft2 Spanish-style mansion in Bel-Air, the 1067.5 acre Rising River Ranch near Cassel, an apartment in Burbank, a 5575 ft2 Desert modern home in La Quinta (sometimes misidentified as Palm Springs), as well as a large but understated house located next door to his longtime primary Bel-Air residence.
-Eastwood is known to have purchased property in two other states.
+In 2010, at age 80, Eastwood spent approximately $20 million to build a 15949 ft2 compound in Carmel-by-the-Sea.
+His California real estate portfolio also includes a 6136 ft2 Spanish-style mansion in Bel-Air, the 1067.5 acre Rising River Ranch near Cassel, an apartment in Burbank, and a 5575 ft2 Desert modern home in La Quinta (sometimes misidentified as Palm Springs), as well as a large but understated house located next door to his longtime primary Bel-Air residence.
+Eastwood is also known to have purchased property in two other states.
 He owns a 5700 ft2 house in Sun Valley, Idaho, and a 1.13-acre, oceanfront manor in Kihei, Hawaii.
 The latter was featured in an episode of the 2012 reality show Mrs. Eastwood & Company.

-Eastwood previously occupied homes in Studio City, Sherman Oaks, Tiburon, and Pebble Beach.
+Eastwood previously lived in Studio City, Sherman Oaks, Tiburon, and Pebble Beach.